-Ready to go back to the office after quarantine?
-As we all try to form a new “normal” during a pandemic, your organization may face new challenges, from communicating safety guidelines to effectively using your work space to ensure team members can practice social distancing.
-Here are five ways space utilization and space analytics can make the transition back to the office easier for you and your team.
+Ready to return to the office after quarantine?
+As we all try to form a new “normal” during a pandemic, your organization may face new challenges.
+For example, there may be issues communicating safety guidelines.
+Or a problem companies face may be effectively using your work space to ensure team members can practice social distancing.
+So, here are five ways space utilization and space analytics can make the transition back to the office easier for you and your team.

 1. Does your organization have a good grasp on how your space was being used pre-COVID?